ossf/scorecard/checks/checks.md

 **Remediation steps**
 - Integrate the project with OSS-Fuzz by following the instructions [here](https://google.github.io/oss-fuzz/).

+## Packaging

+This check tries to determine if the project is published as a package that other developers can install/download.
+The check currently only looks for GitHub packaging workflows.
+There is plan to add support for package manager hubs in the future.

+**Remediation steps**

 ## Pull-Requests

 This check tries to determine if the project requires pull requests for all changes to the default branch.
 It works by looking at recent commits (first page, ~30) and uses the GitHub API to search for associated pull requests.
 The check discards commits by usernames containing 'bot' or 'gardener'.
 The check considers a commit containing the string `Reviewed-on` as being reviewed through gerrit; and does not check for a corresponding PR.